 Your Medical Home Primary Care Provider will discuss with you the need for diagnostic tests or other specialist Services; and may also refer you to an In-Network specialist for your condition.
-Your Medical Home will coordinate your care and share important medical information with your specialist.
-With a Medical Home Referral, you can access specialist Covered Services from In-Network Providers using your In-Network benefits.
+Your Medical Home will coordinate your care with any Prior Authorization needed.